zhannamatuzak/lizard-my-pet/README.md

 - Problem 2: By deploying the project to Heroku I have got H10-App Crashed Error.
   - *Solution 2: I found the answer to this problem from [Igor Basuga](https://github.com/bravoalpha79) on slack.
   So, I checked, as Igor recommend, if Requirements.txt file is not updated, if Typo is in Procfile, or if one or more of the required Heroku Config Vars missing.
 These three possible issues I have not had.
-  Finally, I checked other files and found out that when changing the project name, my changes to wsgi.py file was not saved.*
+  Finally, I checked other files and found out that when changing the project name, my changes to wsgi.py file were not saved.*

 ---